bufferapp/README/editing-on-github.md

-# Editing files on GitHub
+# Editing files and making a PR directly on GitHub

 _Look ma, no local environment!_